 There are various ways to apply for a fully funded doctoral position.

-Ambitious young scientists have the opportunity to do their doctorate with a self-developed research project the working group of a Hector Fellow.
+Ambitious young scientists have the opportunity to do their doctorate with self-developed research project in the working group of a Hector Fellow.
 For this, an innovative, self-developed research topic has to be submitted, which the young scientist works on within the framework of the three-year doctoral phase at the institute of the supervising Hector Fellow.
-It must be included in the application which Hector Fellow qualifies as a supervisor for your research idea.
+It must be included in the application, which Hector Fellow qualifies as a supervisor for your research idea.

 Moreover, outstanding Master's graduates can also apply for advertised doctoral positions of a Hector Fellow.
 By becoming a member of the Hector Fellow Academy, the young scientists become part of an interdisciplinary network of top Researchers.

 If you are already working in the research group of a Hector Fellow, you also have the possibility to become part of the Hector Fellow Academy and benefit from its offers, provided you are not employed for more than 6 months.
 You can apply through the already metioned channels.

 The Associated Fellow Program enables the scientists nominated by a Hector Fellow to participate in events and workshops.